sorenlouv/backport/docs/configuration.md

 #### `author`

-By default only commitsfrom the the currently authenticated user.
+By default only commits from the authenticated user are displayed.
 To see commits from another user use `--author john.doe`.
-To see commits from any user use `--all` (cli-only flag) or `{ author: null }` (config file)
+To see commits from any user use `--all` (cli-only flag).

 CLI: `--author sqren`